lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-e-b-c-lambdalistdirected-destructuring-by-lambda-lists.md

 *lambda list* syntax is preferred over destructuring syntax.
-Thus, after **&optional** a list of elements is a list of a destructuring pattern and a default value form.
+Thus, after **&amp;optional** a list of elements is a list of a destructuring pattern and a default value form.